Brailliac/BrailleDatabase-Kotlin/README.md

 Go to https://github.com/Brailliac/BrailleDatabase/tree/master/java/com/lukeneedham/brailledatabase/brailledatabase/SymbolDatabases and create a new file named: \*SymbolDatabase.java where * is the name, in English, of the new Braille database.
 You can  copy the code from an existing SymbolDatabase file as a template, and tweak it for your new database.

-Check out the files in https://github.com/Brailliac/BrailleDatabase/tree/master/java/com/lukeneedham/brailledatabase/brailledatabase to see how the data classes work, in particular BrailleSymbolDataEntry.

 If you need any information, please contact me at brailletutorapp@gmail.com

 # Java